cheind/py-motmetrics/README.md

 pip install motmetrics
 ```

 Python 3.8 through 3.14 is supported.
-NumPy, pandas, SciPy, and xmltodict are installed as dependencies.

 For development: